-Q Corp's public reports of primary care quality now include patient experience doctor, access to timely care when they need it, and whether they were treated with courtesy and respect by all staff at a doctor's office.
+For consumers and employers, Q Corp publishes public reports of health care quality and utilization on the website PartnerforQualityCare.org.
+For the first time, in June 2013 Q Corp began publicly reporting on the patient experience of care at the clinic level.
+This information was collected using a nationally endorsed survey that asks patients about communications with their doctor, access to timely care when they need it, and whether they were treated with courtesy and respect by all staff at a doctor's office.
 This milestone event was a collaboration between Q Corp, OHA and other community partners, and was made possible because of the commitment of 10 pioneering clinics to measure, report and improve the patient experience of care.